derykmakgill/website/originsmoney.md

 Keep in mind though we're talking about commodity money—money in its original form before state fiat money.

+## Menger and Bitcoin

 ## Quotes (the "Gist" of Menger)

+### Time and space

+>With the extension of traffic in space and with the expansion over ever longer intervals of time of prevision for satisfying material needs, each individual would learn, from his own economic interests, to take good heed that he bartered his less saleable goods for those special commodities which displayed, beside the attraction of being highly saleable in the particular locality, a wide range of saleableness both in time and place.
+These wares would be qualified by their costliness, easy transportability, and fitness for preservation (in connection with the circumstance of their corresponding to a steady and widely distributed demand), to ensure to the possessor the power, not only “here” and “now” but as nearly as possible unlimited in space and time generally, over all other market-goods at economic prices.

 ### Money and law